-Get that awkward conversation rolling now — yes, even while your kid’s a mere high school freshman struggling to remember her locker number and find her homeroom in those endless identical hallways.
+Get that awkward conversation rolling, even while your kid’s a mere high school freshman struggling to remember her locker number and find her homeroom in those endless identical hallways.
 Starting now will be a big help over the next few years as you both wrestle with what you want to get out of her eventual higher-ed experience — and how the %$&@ you’ll pay for it.

-For my new multimedia project, We Need to Talk: College, I recorded a set of fly-on-the-wall college conversations between real parents and their kids.
+For the multimedia project We Need to Talk: College, I recorded a set of fly-on-the-wall college conversations between real parents and their kids.
 Each was surprising and touching in its own way.
 But this one, between Lake Oswego, Oregon, mom Julie and her teenage son, Perry, really got to me.

 I didn’t realize it at the time, but we were catching them for their very first sit-down on the subject.
-Perry was a 15-year-old student at Lakeridge High School — and let’s just say college was the last thing on this kid’s mind.
+Perry was a 15-year-old high school student — and let’s just say college was the last thing on this kid’s mind.
 “He likes to FaceTime with his friends when he gets home,” his mom said.
 “And he likes Legos.
 He likes laughing and playing Frisbee and tennis with his dad.”
-So when they entered the recording studio outside of Portland, they were both in for a lot of surprises about the realities of the planning-for-college experience.
+So when they entered the recording studio, they were both in for a lot of surprises about the realities of the planning-for-college experience.

 Here’s what Julie and Perry learned: Three unexpected reasons to get your own college conversation underway ASAP.

 1. You might think you know what your kid wants, but….

 Julie was genuinely shocked to find out how petrified Perry was by the prospect of college.
 But maybe parents shouldn’t be so surprised.
 As much as we wring our hands over the idea of empty nest syndrome, it’s just as scary to be the one taking flight.